logan-robbins/quadracode/quadracode-orchestrator/IMPLEMENTATION.md

     - Streams snapshots and transitions into the time-travel logger (`get_time_travel_recorder()`), which writes JSONL logs under `./time_travel_logs` for replay and diff tooling.
   - From the orchestrator’s perspective, **all of the above is encapsulated inside the context engine nodes** — the orchestrator graph simply wires those nodes in and passes `QuadraCodeState` through them each cycle.

+## Recent Enhancements

+### Context Standardization (November 2025)
+- **Eliminated redundancy**: Removed `working_memory` dict and `conversation_summary` string in favor of `context_segments` as the single source of truth.
+- **Helper functions**: Added `get_segment()`, `get_segment_content()`, `upsert_segment()`, `remove_segment()` for clean segment access patterns.
+- **Improved retention**: Messages are now intelligently retained with configurable "keep last N" logic to ensure LLM always has recent context.
+- **Compression trigger**: Uses OR logic (message count > threshold OR tokens > budget) for more flexible compression.

+### LLM-Driven Context Management (November 2025)
+- **ContextCurator**: Now uses LLM by default (claude-haiku) to make intelligent operation decisions (retain/compress/summarize/externalize/discard) based on segment content, priority, current focus, and context pressure.
+Heuristic mode available as fast fallback.
+- **ContextScorer**: Now uses LLM by default (claude-haiku) to evaluate context quality across 6 dimensions, providing more accurate quality signals than pure heuristics.
+Heuristic mode available as fast fallback.
+- **Configurable**: Both curator and scorer can be switched between LLM and heuristic modes via environment variables for flexibility and cost optimization.

 ## Conclusion

 The `quadracode-orchestrator` is a sophisticated and highly configurable component that is central to the operation of the Quadracode system.
 Its ability to dynamically switch between human-supervised and fully autonomous modes, combined with its powerful agent and workspace management capabilities, makes it a flexible and robust solution for coordinating complex, multi-agent workflows.
+The recent integration of LLM-driven context management ensures that the orchestrator maintains high-quality, relevant context while never exhausting available token budgets, providing best-in-class detail retention for complex reasoning tasks.